Hyperekplexia: Diagnosis

-There are three conditions used to diagnose if an infant has hereditary hyperekplexia: if the child's body is stiff all over as soon as they are born, if they overreact to noises and other stimuli, and if the reaction to stimuli is followed by an overall stiffness where the child is unable to make any voluntary movements.
+There are three signs used to diagnose if an infant has hereditary hyperekplexia: if the child's body is stiff all over as soon as they are born, if they overreact to noises and other stimuli, and if the reaction to stimuli is followed by an overall stiffness where the child is unable to make any voluntary movements.
 A combination of electroencephalogram and an electromyogram may help diagnose this condition in patients who have not displayed symptoms as children.
 The electroencephalogram will not show abnormal activity other than a spike in wakefulness or alertness, while the electromyogram will show rapid muscular responses and hyperreflexia.
 Otherwise, genetic testing is the only definitive diagnosis.
-MRIs and CT scans will be normal unless other conditions exist.
+MRIs and CT scans will be normal unless other conditions are present.

 Treatment

-The most commonly effective treatment is clonazepam, which leads to the increased efficacy of another inhibitory neurotransmitter, GABA.
+The most commonly used effective treatment is clonazepam, which leads to the increased efficacy of another inhibitory neurotransmitter, GABA.
 There are anecdotal reports of the use of levetiracetam in genetic and acquired hyperekplexia.
-During attacks of hypertonia and apnea, the limbs and head may be flexed towards the trunk in order to dissipate the symptoms.
-This is named the Vigevano maneuver after the doctor who invented it.
+During attacks of hypertonia and apnea, the limbs and head may be forcibly manipulated towards the trunk in order to resolve the symptoms.
+This is referred to as the "Vigevano maneuver'.

 History

 The disorder was first described in 1958 by Kirstein and Silfverskiold, who reported a family with 'drop seizures'.
 In 1962 Drs.
-Kok and Bruyn reported an unidentified hereditary syndrome, initially started as hypertonia in infants.
-Genetic analysis within this large Dutch pedigree was later found to carry a mutation within the GLRA1 gene, which was the first gene implicated in hyperekplexia.
+Kok and Bruyn reported an unidentified hereditary syndrome, which initially presented as hypertonia in infants.
+Genetic analysis within this large Dutch pedigree revealed a mutation within the GLRA1 gene, the first gene to be implicated in hyperekplexia.